 I use young onion plants rather than sets and sprinkle straw lightly on the planted bed.
 As they grow I add more straw to get the coverage needed to prevent the weeds and hold in moisture as well.

 All the better if you have the time to cut the straw with the lawn mower and then apply it to the onion bed.
 The cut straw sifts down quickly and you can apply lots at a time.

-As the onions start to bulb they will easily be able to push through the mulch and have their bulb exposed to the sunlight which is necessary for their growth.
+As the onions start to bulb they’ll easily be able to push through the mulch and have their bulb exposed to the sunlight which is necessary for their growth.

 Peas – Cover bed with about two inches of straw after planting.
-After germination the peas will work there way up thru the straw.
+After germination the peas will work their way up through the straw.

 Potatoes – Cover planted bed with straw a depth of 1 to 2 inches.
 As the green emerges continue to add straw to a depth of about 6 inches.
 Brush deep straw away from green growth to expose to sunlight.
 (This year I planted some of my potatoes above ground and covered with straw.
 As they grow, I plant to add mulch to a depth of 12 inches.)

 Transplants of Tomatoes, Peppers, Cucumbers, and Squash.
 I mulch the beds heavily with up to 12 inches of straw before transplanting my seedlings.
 (I’ll settle for 2 inches if short on mulch material.)